 Yes – that’s right, Flodesk pulls your Instagram feed right into the email.
 This task alone would take an hour on other platforms.
 I’ve tried it.

 What do I need to make my newsletter template legal?

 - A physical postal address

 Your email template requires an address at the bottom.
 This is done automatically in Flodesk.
-I use my own physical address, as I live in Hong Kong, it’s unlikely anyone I email is going to come knocking at 1am on Saturday.
+I use my own physical address, as I live in Hong Kong, and it’s unlikely anyone I email is going to come knocking at 1 am on Saturday.
 Many bloggers use a PO box for this purpose.

 - A subject line that reflects the content of your newsletter.